Aero-ComSci/1-1-4-spinning-with-spirographs-avinashamanchi/README.md

 # Project 1: Compare and contrast zero-iteration conditions and infinite loops.
 # Zero-Iteration Conditions
 ### Definition
-A zero-iteration condition refers to a situation where a loop or a similar construct is designed to run zero times based on its initial conditions.
-This typically happens when the loop's condition is immediately false at the start.
+A zero-iteration condition refers to a situation where a loop or a similar thing is designed to run zero times based on its initial conditions.

 ### Characteristics
 - **Condition Check**: The condition for entering the loop is false right from the beginning.